Tuesday, August 30, 2016

 GK: Luis Arconada (Spain)

 Luis Arconada was born in San Sebastián, Gipuzkoa.
 He played his entire career with Real Sociedad, capturing back-to-back La liga titles from 1980 to 1982.
-He was capped 68 times, helping Spain to reach the final of the 1984 European Championship.
+He was capped 68 times between 1974 and 1989, helping Spain to reach the final of the 1984 European Championship.
 His blunder, however, in the Final caused Spain to lose in that Final against France.
 He also went to the 1978 and 1982 World Cups as well as Euro 1980.

 Luis Arconada